Connect with others who understand.

 Pain and stiffness may make it hard to exercise, but lack of movement can worsen PsA symptoms and increase the risk of developing other chronic diseases.
 Regular, low-impact exercise such as walking, swimming, and cycling can increase endurance and ease joint stiffness.
 Modified yoga and pilates exercises may also help increase strength.

-Living with obesity is a major contributor to most forms of inflammatory arthritis and can increase your risk of developing cardiovascular problems and fatty liver disease.
-Studies have also found that losing weight can reduce psoriatic disease severity.
+Obesity is a major factor in inflammatory arthritis and increases the risk of cardiovascular issues and fatty liver disease.
+Studies suggest that weight loss can reduce the severity of psoriatic disease.

 Eat a Healthy Diet